geisterkatze/cultchart/README.md

-# cultbook
+# cult chart
-start a cult
+start a cult and make it matter.